stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Some of the Old Ones, in the decadent days, had made strange prayers to those mountains; but none ever went near them or dared to guess what lay beyond.
 No human eye had ever seen them, and as I studied the emotions conveyed in the carvings I prayed that none ever might.
-There are protecting hills along the coast beyond them&mdash;Queen Mary and Kaiser Wilhelm Lands&mdash;and I thank heaven no one has been able to land and climb those hills.
-I am not as sceptical about old tales and fears as I used to be, and I do not laugh now at the pre-human sculptor&rsquo;s notion that lightning paused meaningfully now and then at each of the brooding crests, and that an unexplained glow shone from one of those terrible pinnacles all through the long polar night.
+There are protecting hills along the coast beyond them--Queen Mary and Kaiser Wilhelm Lands--and I thank heaven no one has been able to land and climb those hills.
+I am not as sceptical about old tales and fears as I used to be, and I do not laugh now at the pre-human sculptor's notion that lightning paused meaningfully now and then at each of the brooding crests, and that an unexplained glow shone from one of those terrible pinnacles all through the long polar night.
 There may be a very real and very monstrous meaning in the old Pnakotic whispers about Kadath in the Cold Waste.